forsling/fiskta/README.md

 Once a view is set:
 - `find`, `find:re`, and `find:bin` only search within the view
 - `take` and `skip` can't move outside the view
-- `goto` fails if the target is outside the view
+- `skip to` fails if the target is outside the view
 - The view remains active until `clear view` or program ends

 ### Nested Views